Domain-specific language

-A domain-specific language (DSL) is a computer language specialized to a particular application domain.
-This is in contrast to a general-purpose language (GPL), which is broadly applicable across domains.
-There are a wide variety of DSLs, ranging from widely used languages for common domains, such as HTML for web pages, down to languages used by only one or a few pieces of software, such as MUSH soft code.
-DSLs can be further subdivided by the kind of language, and include domain-specific markup languages, domain-specific modeling languages (more generally, specification languages), and domain-specific programming languages.
-Special-purpose computer languages have always existed in the computer age, but the term "domain-specific language" has become more popular due to the rise of domain-specific modeling.
-Simpler DSLs, particularly ones used by a single application, are sometimes informally called mini-languages.
+A domain-specific language (DSL) is a programming language specialized to a specific application domain.
+This is in contrast to a general-purpose programming language, which is broadly applicable across domains.
+There are a wide variety of DSLs, ranging from widely used languages, such as SQL, down to languages used by only one or a few pieces of software, such as MUSH soft code.
+Simpler DSLs, specifically ones used by a single application, are sometimes informally called mini-languages.

-The line between general-purpose languages and domain-specific languages is not always sharp, as a language may have specialized features for a particular domain but be applicable more broadly, or conversely may in principle be capable of broad application but in practice used primarily for a specific domain.
+The line between general-purpose languages and domain-specific languages is not always sharp, as a language may have specialized features for a given domain, but be applicable more broadly, or conversely may in principle be capable of broad application but in practice used mainly for a specific domain.
 For example, Perl was originally developed as a text-processing and glue language, for the same domain as AWK and shell scripts, but was mostly used as a general-purpose programming language later on.
-By contrast, PostScript is a Turing-complete language, and in principle can be used for any task, but in practice is narrowly used as a page description language.
+In contrast, PostScript is a Turing-complete language, and in principle can be used for any task, but in practice is narrowly used as a page description language.

+Metaprogramming can involve the creation and usage of a DSL to generate code.
+Some languages like Lisp allow modifying their own syntaxes.
+When doing so, it is common to speak of the creation of a new DSL.
+Operator overloading, as found in C++, can also create a new DSL.